wp-plugins/php-snippets/readme.txt

 This plugin can save you from writing lots of other plugins because you can easily tie into PHP files without having to register your own plugins.

+WARNING: this has not been tested on Windows servers.
+Sorry, but I don't have access to one, so I've been unable to tune the permissions checks.

 == Installation ==

 You can install this plugin in the standard way from the WordPress plugin admin screen, or you can download its files and upload the `php-snippets` folder to the `/wp-content/plugins/` directory.

 1. Upload the `php-snippets` directory to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress